February 27 - April 12 2014

 In February, Collier Schorr will present "8 Women", works spanning from the mid-ninties to the present.
 Schorr's earliest works utilized appropriated ads from fashion magazines to address issues of authorship and desire.
 The works introduced a female gaze into the debate about female representation.
 Appropriation was Schorr's first medium and in some sense she returns to it, taking her own fashion images and folding them into a dialogue with other works.
 The works in "8 Women" propose a varity of subjects, all of whom are involved in performance, be it as artists, models or musicians.

 April 17 - May 31 2014

-Dominique Gonzalez-Foerster, born in 1965 in Strasbourg, is a French artist working with video and installations.
+Dominique Gonzalez-Foerster, born in 1965 in Strasbourg, is a French artist working with film and environment.
 Her work is characterized by a quiet, intimate interrogation of contemporary urban life.
 Exploring cinematic conventions, temporality and subjective experience, her short films and installations recreate specific moments in which individuals intersect with places - highlighting the individual nuances of cultural and social contexts.
 She lives and works in Paris and Rio de Janeiro.

 June 4 - July 25 2014